On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: Methods and Experiments

 \section{Methods and Experiments}

 The experiments of this section serve a dual purpose.

-{First}, we aim to compare IDM-based policies, BC, and recent baselines for SSIL over a range of architectures and tasks, including Atari-like ProcGen environments with discrete actions (Section~\ref{subsec:procgen}) and manipulation tasks with continuous actions (Section~\ref{subsec:manipulation}).
+{First}, we aim to compare IDM-based policies, BC, and recent baselines for SSIL over a range of architectures and tasks, including Atari-like games with discrete actions (Section~\ref{subsec:procgen}) and manipulation tasks with continuous actions (Section~\ref{subsec:manipulation}).
 When IDM-based policies outperform BC, we discuss if those gains can be be plausibly attributed to the factors discussed in Section~\ref{sec:stat_advantage_idm}.

-{Second}, we explore how the statistical advantage of IDM learning can be leveraged to improve other IDM-based SSIL methods.
-In particular, we propose an improved algorithm for latent action policy learning (Section~\ref{subsec:procgen}) and show how sampling a model for unified video-action prediction as a VM-IDM improves policy success (Section~\ref{subsec:manipulation}).
+{Second}, we explore how the observed statistical advantage of IDM learning can be leveraged to improve other IDM-based SSIL methods.
+We will therefore begin each experiment section by introducing these improvements.
+In particular, we propose LAPO+, an improved algorithm for latent action policy learning (Section~\ref{subsec:procgen}), and discuss a new VM-IDM sampling scheme for unified video-action models (Section~\ref{subsec:manipulation}).
+Code for all our experiments is available \href{https://github.com/sachaMorin/idm-ssil}{here}.

-\subsection{ProcGen}

-\textbf{LAPO.} IDM-based methods typically train the IDM only on $\DL$.
-Pretraining the IDM on $\DU$ has been the subject of recent research efforts leveraging \textit{latent actions}~\cite{edwards19ilpo, ye2022become, bruce2024genie, ye2024lapa}.
-We specifically focus on the offline LAPO algorithm~\cite{schmidt2024learning}, which we now describe.
+\subsection{Procgen}